jalantechnologies/boilerplate-mern/README.md

 Each entry here in this documentation follows the following structure:

 `object.notation` `data-type` `ENVIRONMENT_OVERRIDE` (if available) - Description (Default - `value`)

+## CI

+This project uses [CircleCI](https://circleci.com/) for CI.
+A [docker executor](https://circleci.com/docs/2.0/executor-types/#using-multiple-docker-images) is set up using multiple docker images (node and mongo).
+The application is built using the node container and connects to mongo container for db connections.
+Other external API calls are mocked.